 The MTR report must provide evidence-based information that is credible, reliable and useful.

-The MTR team will review all relevant sources of information including documents prepared during the preparation phase (i.e. PIF, UNDP Initiation Plan, UNDP Social and Environmental Screening

-Procedure/SESP), the Project Document, project reports including annual PIRs, project budget revisions, national strategic and legal documents, and any other materials that the team considers useful for this evidence-based review.
+The MTR team will review all relevant sources of information including documents prepared during the preparation phase (i.e. PIF, UNDP Social and Environmental Screening Procedure (SESP)), the Project Document, project reports including PIRs, PAR, Annual Work Plans and relevant revisions, national strategy and priorities, and any other relevant materials considered useful for this evidence-based review.
 The MTR team will review the baseline GEF focal area Core Indicators/Tracking Tools submitted to the GEF at CEO endorsement, and the midterm GEF focal area Core Indicators/Tracking Tools that must be completed before the MTR field mission begins.

-The MTR team is expected to follow a collaborative and participatory approach1 ensuring close engagement with the Project Team, government counterparts (the GEF Operational Focal Point), the UNDP Country Office(s), the Nature, Climate and Energy (NCE) Regional Technical Advisor, direct beneficiaries, and other key stakeholders.
+The MTR team is expected to follow a collaborative and participatory approach ensuring close engagement with the Project Team, government counterparts (including GEF Operational Focal Point), UNDP Country Office, UNDP BRH/Regional Technical Advisor, direct beneficiaries, and other key stakeholders.

-Engagement of stakeholders is vital to a successful MTR.2 Stakeholder involvement should include interviews with stakeholders who have project responsibilities, including but not limited to (list Ministry of Natural Resources, National Institute for Environment and Development in Suriname, Ministry of Spatial Planning and Environment, Geological Mining Department, WWF/ARM); executing agencies, senior officials and task team/component leaders, key experts and consultants in the subject area, Project Board, project stakeholders, academia, local government and CSOs, etc. Additionally, the MTR team is expected to conduct field missions to (location Brokopondo and Marowijne/Sipaliwini), including the following project sites (list to be determined).
-To facilitate virtual mission communication tools such as however not limited to will be presented to the MTR team: WhatsApp, Zoom, Google meet and surveys, Skype, MS Teams, Telephone.
+Engagement of stakeholders is vital to a successful MTR.
+Stakeholder involvement should include interviews with stakeholders who have project responsibilities, including but not limited to Ministry of Environment and Forestry, Agency for Technology Assessment and Application (BPPT), Ministry of Energy and Mineral Resources, Sub-national agencies, Small-scale gold miners association, miner communities, senior officials and task team/ component leaders, key experts and consultants in the subject area, experts/academia, CSOs, etc. Additionally, the MTR team is expected to conduct field missions to Jakarta, Indonesia, including the following project sites in North Minahasa, Kuantan Singingi and Kulonprogo.